tn-van-thai/AI-Dev-Simulator/README.md

 Press E to move to the next dialogue option

-Use WASD to move around to the computer on the floor
+Use the arrow keys to move around to the computer on the floor

 # link placeholder